einariii/erlings/sequential/hello_pattern/README.md

 - `{math_class, Number, Name}`.
 If the number is lower than zero, return `none`, in any other case return `{math_class, Name}`.

-Resolve this exercise without using `if`, `case`.
+Resolve this exercise without using `if` or `case`.
 You should use pattern matching and guard only.

 Check if your solution is working running `make`.
 And if your find your self in trouble you can always check our [suggested solution](solution/hello_pattern.erl).